Reads

 Gritty, immersive, and quietly powerful—it’s a read that proves just how much can be said with so little.

 Sirens is one of those rare novels that lingers long after the final page—not because it resolves neatly, but because it resists easy categorization.
-I found myself unsure whether I truly liked it, and yet I couldn’t deny its originality or the way its imagery seemed to echo in my mind hours later.
+There's no denying its originality or the way its imagery seems to echo in the mind hours later.

 Hart leans fully into atmosphere, crafting a world that feels both intimate and unsettling.
 The imagery is, at times, strikingly beautiful, but there’s an undercurrent of unease that runs through it—something almost tidal in its pull.
 Certain scenes feel less like they’re being read and more like they’re being experienced, which speaks to the strength of her descriptive language.